stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 - `sudo su` : Switches you to the superuser (root) account.
   - `exit` : Can be used to leave super user.

-# How to Write a Bash Script: provision nginx
+# How to Write a Bash Script: provision.sh

 1. use `nano provision.sh` to begin creating your `provision.sh` file, which will host the script.
 2. In the nano interface, write the following lines (be sure to write comments using `#` to help with understanding):